Many women worry about whether they’ll eventually develop breast cancer.

-Many women worry: Will I develop breast cancer?
-Knowing your risk factors for breast cancer — and which of these factors you have the ability to influence — can play a key role in your long-term health.
-One in 8 women will develop breast cancer in the course of her lifetime.
-However, this risk can increase based on personal or family history.
+Knowing your risk factors for breast cancer – and which of these factors you have the ability to influence – can play a key role in your long-term health.

 Understanding breast cancer risk factors

 There are several risk factors known to affect breast cancer risk.
-We can categorize them as non-modifiable (risk factors for breast cancer that aren’t within your control) and modifiable (risk factors within your control).
+We can categorize them as “non-modifiable” (risk factors for breast cancer that aren’t within your control) and “modifiable” (risk factors within your control).

 Non-modifiable breast cancer risk factors

 It’s important to discuss your family’s cancer history and other risk factors with your primary care physician to determine if genetic testing at a National Cancer Institute-designated comprehensive cancer center, like the OSUCCC – James, is warranted.
-While there are consumer-based genetic tests that can identify some genetic mutations, they’re not considered clinical grade and are often less reliable than provider-based testing.
+While there are over-the-counter genetic tests that can identify some genetic mutations, they’re not considered clinical grade and are often less reliable than provider-based testing.
 They’re also not as comprehensive as we’d like them to be to accurately identify genetic susceptibility to hereditary cancers.

 Modifiable breast cancer risk factors

-Body weight and physical activity: Obesity increases the risk of breast cancer in post-menopausal women.
+Body weight and exercise: Obesity increases the risk of breast cancer in post-menopausal women.
 We recommend exercise (at least 150 minutes a week of aerobic exercise) and a healthy diet to help maintain an appropriate weight.
 A predominantly plant-based diet can help maintain an appropriate body weight and has several other health benefits, including lowering the risk of other types of cancer, such as colorectal cancer.

 Breast cancer screening

 Screening and early detection saves lives by catching breast cancers in the early stages.
-When we diagnose breast cancer at Stage 0, the cure rate is 99% or higher; in Stages 1 and 2 it’s over 95%.
-The chance of recurrence rises significantly for those with Stage 3 when cancer has spread to multiple lymph nodes.
-We’d much rather diagnose a patient’s breast cancer at an earlier stage with favorable outcomes.
+When we diagnose breast cancer at Stage 0, the cure rate is 99% or higher; in Stages 1 and 2, that rate is still over 95%.

-Self-breast awareness: Nobody knows your body better than you, so be aware of any obvious changes to the breast tissue, armpit, nipple or skin.
+Give yourself self-exams.
+Nobody knows your body better than you, so be aware of any obvious changes to the breast tissue, armpit, nipple or skin.
 A change doesn’t necessarily mean breast cancer, but you should follow up with a visit to your doctor.

 What to do if you’re at high risk for breast cancer